adarsh-swe/mlh-holiday-planner/README.md

 Any changes to HTML front-end and back-end will be reflected by hitting refresh in the browser.<br>
 To install additional Flask packages, re-run docker-compose up build command.

+## Monitoring

+Below are the monitoring tools used for our application:

+-   cAdvisor is available on http://localhost:8080
+-   Prometheus is available on http://localhost:9090
+-   Grfana is available on http://localhost:3000

 ## More about Holiday Planner

 ### Inspiration